T-64: T-64A

 A derived version appeared at the same time, designed for the commanding officer and named T-64AK.
-It comprised a R-130M radio with a 10 m telescopic antenna, which could be used only in a static position as it required shrouds, an artillery aiming circle PAB-2AM and TNA-3 navigation station; all of these could be powered by an auxiliary gasoline-fired generator.
+It comprised a R-130M radio with a 10 m telescopic antenna, which could be used only in a static position as it required shrouds, an artillery aiming circle PAB-2AM and TNA-3 navigation station; all of these could be powered by an auxiliary petrol generator.

 In 1976, the weapons system was improved by mounting a D-81TM (2A46-1), stabilised by a 2E28M2, supplied by an automatic 6ETs10M.
-The night sight was replaced by a TNPA-65 and the engine could accept different fuels, including diesel fuel, kerosene or gasoline.
+The night sight was replaced by a TNPA-65 and the engine could accept different fuels, including diesel fuel, kerosene or petrol.
 The production, first carried on the B variant, stopped in 1980.

 The majority of T-64As were further modernised after 1981, by mounting a six smoke grenade-launcher 81 mm 902A on each side of the gun, and by replacing the gill plates by a rubber skirt for a longer life.
 Some of them seem to have been fitted with reactive bricks (as the T-64AV) after 1985, or even with laser TPD-K1 telemeters instead of the optical TPD-2-49 optical coincidence rangefinder (1981).
 Almost all T-64s were modernised into T-64R, between 1977 and 1981, by reorganising external storage and snorkels, similar to the T-64A.

 T-64B

 The design team was carrying on its work on new versions.
 Problems with the setup of the 5TDF engine occurred as the local production capacity was proven to be insufficient against a production done in three factories (Malyshev in Kharkiv, Kirov in Leningrad and Uralvagonzavod).

 From 1961, an alternative to the Object 432 was studied, with a 12 V-cylinder V-45 engine: the Object 436.
 Three prototypes were tested in 1966 in the Chelyabinsk factory.
-The order to develop a model derived from the 434 with the same engine given to the Object 438, later renamed as the Object 439.
+The order was to develop a model derived from the 434 with the same engine given to the Object 438, later renamed as the Object 439.
 Four tanks of this type were built and tested in 1969, which showed the same mobility as the production version, but mass production was not started.
-They served however as a basis for the design of the T-72 engine compartment.
+They served as a basis for the design of the T-72 engine compartment.

 At the beginning of the 1970s, the design team was trying to improve the tank further.
 The T-64A-2M study in 1973, with its more powerful engine and its reinforced turret, served as a basis for two projects: